vmware-labs/node-replicated-kernel/doc/src/benchmarking/Redis.md

 * SET 1.8M req/s
 * GET 2.0M req/s

-## Redis server on bespin
+## Redis server on nrk

-To run test the redis performance on bespin, you can either invoke the redis_benchmark integration test directly:
+To run test the redis performance on nrk, you can either invoke the redis_benchmark integration test directly:

 ```bash